Dhruv-2003/SC-DEX-XDC/Contracts/README.md

 /// Aim

+- Manage the Funds
-- Add Liquidity and earn rewards
+- for Liquidity Providers
 - Create Pool for a token PAIR
-- Swapping of token PAIR
+- Swapping for token PAIR
+- Protocol Fee